vpapenko/ColorPicker/README.md

 ### Common properties
 **SelectedColor.** It could be used to read selected color and to set the color to picker.

-**ConnectedColorPicker.** Multiple color picker could be connected using this property.
+**ConnectedColorPicker.** Multiple color pickers could be connected using this property.
 Bind color pickers one by one in chain.

 **ShowAlphaSlider.**